BrandonSCorry/jest-test-pres/README.md

 -> timer mock info: https://jestjs.io/docs/en/timer-mocks.html

-_fizzbuzz.js_ - CLI, takes input into fizzbuzz function and outputs based on input params
+_fizzbuzz.js_ - takes input into fizzbuzz function and outputs based on input params

 you can run `node fizzbuzz.js fizzBuzzCheck` to run the function with the default parameters or you can input your own parameters: